Operational clarity for daily work

 What are the main responsibilities of Housekeeping?

-• Key responsibilities include: 24/7 room cleanliness, cleaning public areas, laundry and linen management, pest control, furniture and equipment maintenance, and ensuring compliance with hotel standards.
+• Round-the-clock room cleaning, public-area upkeep, laundry and linen management, pest control, furniture and equipment care, and keeping everything in line with hotel standards.

-Where does Housekeeping fit in the hotel organizational structure?
+Where does the department fit in the hotel organizational structure?

-• Housekeeping typically falls under the Rooms Division and reports to the Rooms Division Manager or directly to the General Manager.
-The department works closely with Front Office, F&B, and Engineering.
+• It usually sits under the Rooms Division and reports to the Rooms Division Manager, or straight to the General Manager at smaller properties.
+Day to day, it works alongside Front Office, F&B, and Engineering.

 How can Housekeeping operations be optimized?